-Both studies commissioned by DOE/FE rely on projected natural gas demand from AEO2011.
-Cheniere's application meanwhile relies on demand projections from the AEO2012.
-These outdated projections fail to account for current EIA expectations regarding future demand and tend to overestimate demand elasticity, specifically the ability of certain natural gas consumers, such as electric generation users, to curtail their purchases in response to higher prices.
-Once a coal plant is retired due to MATS, or for any other reason, the operator of the retired plant cannot simply flip a switch in response to higher natural gas costs.
-Meanwhile, the EPA's new greenhouse gas standards for new electric generators virtually ensure that new coal plants will not be constructed to replace those that are retired.20 Electric generation customers will soon not only demand more gas but rely on it more heavily for base and intermediate load production, altering expectations about demand elasticity that prognosticators have relied on when assuming that natural gas prices will not rise sharply due to LNG exports.21 This same trend would also mean that the increases in the price of electricity caused by LNG exports that are projected by the EIA and NERA are very much understated.
+Meanwhile, the EPA's new greenhouse gas standards for new electric generators virtually ensure that new coal plants will not be constructed to replace those that are retired.
+Electric generation companies will soon not only demand more gas but rely on it more heavily for base load production, altering expectations about demand elasticity that prognosticators have relied on when assuming that natural gas prices will not rise sharply due to LNG exports.
+This same trend would also exacerbate the increases in the price of electricity caused by LNG exports that are projected by the EIA and NERA.

-While demand elasticity will shrink in the electric sector, meaning that LNG exports would cause sharper increases in natural gas and electricity prices than previously forecasted, most manufacturers will continue to be "responsive" to increases in the price of natural gas - meaning that manufacturers will curtail consumption and hence production due to higher prices.
+While demand elasticity will shrink in the electric sector, leading to sharper increases in natural gas and electricity prices than previously forecasted, manufacturers will continue to be "responsive" to increases in the price of natural gas - meaning that manufacturers will curtail production and hence consumption due to higher prices.
+DOE/FE needs to examine what this means for the economy and the broader public interest of the Nation in its consideration of this and other LNG export applications.